The Importance of Sleeping Well

 Now that we’ve established that you need to sleep, how can you sleep better?

 First, try this weekly Sleep Checklist from HelpGuide.org to track your sleep with tips on how to sleep well.
-In the next section, we’ll talk about what has helped up improve our sleep.
+In the next section, we’ll talk about what has helped us improve our sleep.

-Now that we live out of suitcases, we use a travel-sized sound machine.
+When we’ve lived out of suitcases, we prefer this travel-sized sound machine.
 It’s quality, and we use it every night.

 A sound machine might even be a good option for your pets.
 We housesat for two dogs that would bark in the middle of the night.
 Once we turned on a sound machine, they were quiet all night.

-We went all in and bought a Tempur-Pedic.
-They are expensive, but if you buy last years model off the floor, you can generally save 50%.
+We went all in and bought a Tempur-Pedic mattress and pillow.
+The mattress is an investment, but if you buy last year’s model off the floor you can generally save 50%.

 I appreciate quality mattresses more and more as we live in rental properties and hotels while traveling.
 If I have a bad mattress, I get back pain that disrupts the quality of my sleep.

-This is the number one most important process to improve the quality of your sleep.
+This is one of the most important processes to improve the quality of your sleep.

-First, if you’re working up until bed, winding down and getting a quality night sleep is unlikely.
-You need to unplug, drink a bedtime tea (my favorite,) and have a conversation with your spouse, read a good book, or do yoga together.
+First, if you’re working up until bed, winding down and getting a quality night’s sleep is unlikely.
+You need to unplug, drink a bedtime tea, have a conversation with your spouse, read a good book (a Kindle is okay), or do yoga together.

 Avoid all screens.
 The blue light that screens emit suppresses our melatonin production, the hormone we need to induce sleep.